a beginner’s natural hair guide

-Often times those choosing to go natural or deciding to embrace their natural hair as it grows out of their head, receive resistance – resistance from family members and friends.
-Sometimes, there’s even resistance from co-workers and total strangers.
+Often times those choosing to embrace their natural hair as it grows out of their head, receive resistance – resistance from family members and friends.
+Further, there’s resistance from co-workers and total strangers.

-Now, let’s get rid of the monkey in the room.
-Just because one person’s curls are more defined or “relaxed” than another’s doesn’t make it better.
+Firstly, just because one person’s curls are more defined or “relaxed” than another’s doesn’t mean it’s better.

-Do not give up on your natural hair.
-It may not be who you are but it’s a part of you.
-You wouldn’t cut off your legs if they didn’t look as sexy as you wanted them to, would you?
+Thirdly, don’t give up on your natural hair.
+It may not define you but it’s a part of you.
+Conversely, you wouldn’t cut off your legs if they didn’t look as sexy as you wanted them to, would you?

 Potential Natural Hair Problems

-Shortly after starting your natural hair “journey,” there are problems that can arise.
-They aren’t problems that are beyond overcoming but they are problems that need overcoming when faced.
-And, yes most definitely every person with natural hair will encounter at least one (if not all) of these natural hair problems):
+Yet, they aren’t problems that are beyond overcoming.
+Most definitely, every person with natural hair will encounter at least one of these natural hair problems.